-Planning poker is a software package that helps facilitate the planning phase of a product development cycle.
+Planning poker (also known as scrum poker) is a software package that helps facilitate the planning phase of a product development cycle.

 This technique is used during the early stages of developing a product like software where designers, developers, and other stakeholders collaborate to estimate how much work it will take to produce the design or the whole project.